 - 3.5 Some types of internally generated intangibles typically do not require explicit (nor have easily identifiable) expenditures.
-This may be the case for instance for organisational capital, social capital, reputation and customer fidelity. - 3.6 Although the IFRS definition of an asset does not state explicitly that an asset must stem from a direct or identifiable expenditure to be recognised, the absence of such direct or identifiable expenditure adds a layer of complexity to any recognition pattern: if the recognition of an intangible asset such as organisational capital, market power, customer loyalty, is proposed in absence of such any expenditure, the credit must be to equity, either directly to equity or through comprehensive income. - 3.7 Some consider that the nature of an accounting system is to report faithfully on the cash-to-cash cycle, and therefore recognise only assets arising from expenditures (including commitments for future expenditures that give rise to a liability). - 3.8 Promoters of the recognition of more internally generated assets referred to in paragraph 3.3; above, generally suggest restricting the accounting for intangible assets to the intangibles with expenditures as their focus is on the effects on earnings of such expenditures and avoiding confusing earnings from current revenues with investments to gain future revenues. - 3.9 These authors generally consider that limiting recognition to intangibles that have expenditure would be more helpful for users to measure return on investment and for the assessment of stewardship.
+This may be the case for instance for organisational capital, social capital, reputation and customer fidelity. - 3.6 Although the IFRS definition of an asset does not state explicitly that an asset must stem from a direct or identifiable expenditure to be recognised, the absence of such direct or identifiable expenditure adds a layer of complexity to any recognition pattern: if the recognition of an intangible asset such as organisational capital, market power, customer loyalty, is proposed in absence of such any expenditure, the credit must be to equity, either directly to equity or through comprehensive income. - 3.7 Some consider that the nature of an accounting system is to report faithfully on the cash-to-cash cycle, and therefore recognise only assets arising from expenditures (including commitments for future expenditures that give rise to a liability). - 3.8 PromotersIn this regard, it has to be noted that many promoters of the recognition of more internally generated assets referred to in paragraph 3.3; above, 8 generally suggest restrictingrestrict the accounting for intangible assets to the intangibles withcapitalisation of expenditures as their focus is on the effects on earnings of such expenditures and avoiding confusing earnings from current revenues with investments to gain future revenues. - 3.9 These authors generally consider that limiting recognition to intangibles that have expenditure would be more helpful for users to measure return on investment and for the assessment of stewardship.
 Conversely, recognising assets with no expenditure could alter this information.